advantys/workflowgen-templates/integration/oidc/authorization-code/README.md

 ### Prerequisites
 1. Make sure to have installed the dotnet core sdk version 2.2.
 The `dotnet` commandline tool should be available in a terminal.
+1. Make sure that the user that you're using is a valid WorkflowGen user.

 Optionally, you can install Visual Studio Code to run and debug this example.
 There is existing vscode settings in the repository to make it easier to get